Popeye’s Cajun Rice (Copycat)

 • Cover and cook for 20 minutes.

-• While the rice is cooking add the vegetable oil, ground beef, chicken gizzards, bell pepper, onion to a large cast iron skillet on medium high heat, breaking it apart as you cook them, for about 6-8 minutes.
+• While the rice is cooking add the vegetable oil, ground beef, chicken gizzards, bell pepper, and onion to a large cast iron skillet on medium high heat, breaking it apart as you cook them, for about 6-8 minutes.

-• Add in the garlic powder, celery seed, creole seasoning, cayenne and black pepper along with the water and stir well.
+• Add in the garlic powder, celery seed, creole seasoning, cayenne, and black pepper along with the water and stir well.

 • Add the rice to the mixture, stir well to combine and serve.